HIFIMAN HE 400i Planar Magnetic Headphones

 The magnets on both sides of the diaphragm evenly line up with the diaphragm (that’s about 1/10 the width of a human hair).
 As the electrical current travels from your music player to each driver – the diaphragm is pushed and pulled back and forth.
 This movement (activated by the current) creates the audio signal that you hear when you listen to music.

 Why is this important?
-Since the diaphragm evenly lines up with both magnets on either side – the pushing and pulling produces some of the most well-balanced and accurate audio you’ll ever hear.
+Since the diaphragm evenly lines up with both magnets on either side – the pushing and pulling produce some of the most well-balanced and accurate audio you’ll ever hear.
 It also creates a much more spacious and open soundscape that open back cans with dynamic drivers simply can’t pull off.

 Sensitive Sound Profile